Construction of set-valued dual processes on manifolds: Some fundamental examples

 \subsection{Brownian motion and symmetric convex sets in $\RR^2$}

 In this section we take $M=\RR^2$ endowed with the Euclidean metric.
-Consider a smooth strictly convex bounded set $D_0\subset M$ with smooth boundary, symmetric with respect to the horizontal and vertical axes.
-Also assume that its skeleton is an horizontal interval $S_0'=[-x_0,x_0]\times \{0\}$.
-An example of such a set is the interior of an ellipse, the skeleton being the interval between the two foci.
+For any integer $n\ge 2$, let $G_n$ the group of isometries of $\RR^2$ generated by the rotation of angle $\di \f{2\pi}n$ and the symmetry with respect to the horizontal axis.
+Consider a smooth strictly convex bounded set $D_0\subset M$ with smooth boundary, stable by the action of $G_n$.
+Also assume that its skeleton has the form $S_0=G_nH_0$, $H_0$ being an horizontal interval $H_0=[0,x_0]\times \{0\}$ for some $x_0>0$.
+An example of such a set when $n=2$ is the interior of an ellipse, the skeleton being the interval between the two foci.
 Assume that $X_t$ is a Brownian motion in $\RR^2$ satisfying $X_0\sim \SU(D_0)$.
 Let us investigate the evolution of $(X_t,D_t)$.
 Notice that it is the first example where we really have to deal with infinite dimensional processes.
 By conservation of the convexity by the normal and mean curvature flows, $D_t$ will stay convex.
 It will also stay symmetric.
-Propositions~\ref{P5.4.1}, \ref{P5.4.2} and \ref{P5.4.4} below will be proved in a forthcoming paper: \begin{prop} The skeleton of $D_t$ always takes the form $[-x_t,x_t]\times\{0\}$. \end{prop} \begin{proof} This will be proved in \cite{ACM:21} \end{proof}
+All the results of this subsection will be proved in the forthcoming paper \cite{ACM:21}: \begin{prop} The skeleton of $D_t$ always takes the form $S_t=G_nH_t$ with $H_t=[0,x_t]\times\{0\}$ an horizontal interval. \end{prop} \begin{proof} See \cite{ACM:21} \end{proof}